 As I develop this section of WrightPsych.com, I hope to add additional information about current trends in educational technology.
 Of course, keeping up with these changes and trends will be quite a task.
 For now, just allow me to give you a few resources to get you started on your journey to educational technology nirvana.
-Most, but certainly not all, of the content listed below is free for educators.
-Take a peek; I bet you'll find something useful.
+Most of the content listed below is free for educators.

 The Tar Heel Reader allows educators to create simple texts which can be illustrated to teach lessons.
 This would be especially useful for creating social stories.
-This can be displayed online via a traditional computer or on a variety of tablets and digital readers.
+You can also search for stories from other users.
 They are also compatible with adaptive switches and other assistive technology services.

-Need a free, easy way to convert text to spoken word?
-Check out the options here.
+Need a free text-to-speech solution?
+Check out NaturalReaders.
 You can use the service for free online or as a free software download.
-More advanced options are available for purchase.

 Need an online library full of digitized books?
 This site has hundreds of thousands of books available (for free with approved membership) to download.
-When combined with other assistive technology services, this is a great resource collection.
 (Be warned, "adult" titles are present in this collection; teachers should monitor students' use of this site.)